Almassshafi/springhrms/README.md

   - Hibernate Second Level Cache with Ehcache.
   - Spring Security Authentication with UserDetailsService using database.
   - Spring Security Authorization with global-method-security @PreAuthorize @Secured annotations.
+  - Spring AOP for logging in service methods.

 Manish Gour.